SSJDeathSpawn/systems-design-site/README.md

 Now pay attention to the command output,\
 you will see something like:\
 `* Running on http://127.0.0.1:5000`\
-Paste that address into the browser or click on it if your terminal supports links
+Paste that address into the browser or click on it if your terminal emulator supports links